 Welcome to the Port Macquarie Historical Society and Museum

-The award-winning Port Macquarie Historical Museum, operated by the Port Macquarie Historical Society is conveniently located in the Port Macquarie CBD.
+The award-winning Port Macquarie Museum, operated by the Port Macquarie Historical Society is conveniently located in the Port Macquarie CBD.

-The museum, its collection and themed displays tell the stories of Port Macquarie's rich and unique history and heritage.
+The museum, its collection and themed displays reveal the stories of Port Macquarie's rich and unique history and heritage.
 From the first settlers the Birpai people, British settlement in 1821 through to Port Macquarie's contemporary history as a tourist resort and sea-change town

 The nationally significant collection includes a Raphael Clint sundial associated with the Port Macquarie penal settlement, a Wedgwood toilet bowl from Lake Innes House, a sugar crushing mill used to process sugar crops grown along the Hastings River, and Lionel Lindsay's watercolours of Port Macquarie in the early 1900s.